Fall Tour Destinations

 The best fall views are up close

-Paddling from sunrise to sunset.
-Whether you bring your kayak, canoe or stand up paddleboard or rent one while you are here, you will find miles of waters to explore on the Big and Little Bays de Noc, inland streams, rivers and lakes.
-It's one of our favorite fall activities and so picturesque!
+Paddle Through Scenic Beauty: Set out on a paddling adventure from sunrise to sunset.
+Whether you bring your kayak, canoe, or stand-up paddleboard or opt to rent one locally, you'll discover miles of pristine waters to explore.
+Traverse the expansive Big and Little Bays de Noc, navigate inland streams, meander along rivers, and embrace the tranquility of our lakes.
+It's a favorite fall pastime that promises picturesque moments at every turn.

 Fun (and ghostly) reasons to spend the weekend